oasiswork/zimsoap/README.md

 **DO NOT USE A PRODUCTION SERVER TO RUN TESTS.**

-Use a dedicated test server, unable to send emails over network and consider all Zimbra accounts/domains/settings are disposable for automated tests purposes.
+Use a dedicated test server, unable to send emails over network and consider that all Zimbra accounts/domains/settings are disposable for automated tests purposes.

 ----